About Repeace B

-The logic behind this approach, simple and timeless, is reflected in the narratives of our vision (here).
-The frightening state of institutional corruption, paired with a growing sense of disorientation felt inside global Activism, gives to the #Repeace strategy a relevance that keeps growing by the month.
+The logic behind this approach, simple and timeless, is expressed in the narratives of our vision (here).
+The frustrating state of pervasive institutional corruption, paired with a growing sense of helplessness, felt inside global activism, give to the #Repeace strategy a relevance that keeps growing by the month.

 Repeace employs applied social psychology and communication techniques (see: “Framing,” usually used by corporate, governmental and political entities) to reorganize social change, reunite, and empower a humanity in distress.
 Repeace frames all social activism under the name Repeacement, Repeacing, an activist as “Repeacer.”
-Repeace shifts thousands of different causes and dividing political views behind the values, we all share.
-This is perfectly in sync with the observations about the "more physical" Occupy movement, made by professor George Lakoff in 2012.
+Repeace shifts thousands of different causes and conflicting political views behind the values, we all share.
+This is perfectly in sync with the observations about the "physical" Occupy movement, made by professor George Lakoff in 2012.

 I think it is a good thing that the occupation movement is not making specific policy demands.
 If it did, the movement would become about those demands.
 If the demands were not met, the movement would be seen as having failed.

-Consistent with Sheldon Wolin’s suggestions and George Lakoff’s beliefs, Repeace focuses on the values shared by existing organizations and citizens, and implements them in the 3 Repeace Commitments:
+Consistent with Sheldon Wolin’s suggestions and George Lakoff’s beliefs, Repeace focuses on the values shared by citizens, and implements them with the 3 Repeace Commitments:

 - I will support businesses that focus on sustainable, local products and services, not on buying influence.